VwedeOkojie/Chinook/README.md

 ## Analysis and Insights

-1. **Total Sales Analysis:**
+- **Total Sales Analysis:**
   - Annual sales trends
   - Top-selling genres and countries
-2. **Customer Analysis:**
+- **Customer Analysis:**
   - Top customers by total sales
   - Customer demographics and purchasing patterns
-3. **Product Analysis:**
+- **Product Analysis:**
   - Top-selling artists and tracks
   - Revenue by genre and country

 ## How to Use the Project

 1. **Download the Dataset:**
    - Get the Chinook database from the provided source.

 2. **Clean and Preprocess the Data:**
    - Use Python for data cleaning and preprocessing if necessary.

 3. **Load the Data into a SQL Database:**
    - Use SQL scripts to load the cleaned data into the database.

 4. **Run SQL Queries:**
    - Analyze the data and extract insights using the provided SQL scripts.

+5. **Run Python Codes:**
+   - Use the following command to run the Jupyter Notebook for Python scripts:
+     ```sh
+     jupyter notebook Python\ Script.ipynb
+     ```

 ## Project Structure

-├── data
+- `Chinook SQL Commands and Visualization.ipynb` - Jupyter Notebook for SQL commands and visualizations
-│ ├── chinook.db # Chinook database file
+- `Dataset` - Folder containing the Chinook database file
-├── scripts
-│ ├── data_loading.sql # SQL script for data loading
-│ ├── analysis.sql # SQL scripts for data analysis
+  - `chinook.db`
+- `Python Script.ipynb` - Jupyter Notebook for Python script
-├── README.md # Project overview and instructions (You are here)
+- `README.md` - Project overview and instructions (You are here)
+- `SQL Script` - Folder containing SQL scripts for data loading and analysis

 ## Contributing